GirlCode24/GirlCode24/README.md

 - 🧠 Game mechanics & storytelling concepts for therapeutic narrative games
 - 🧩 Daily reflection apps with points and progress tracking
 - 🔌 Backend structures for journaling and growth tools
+- 🚀 A rocket booster game with the rocket avoiding obstacles and landing successfully

 > 💬 Some of these ideas are still being shaped — I may reveal more soon!